spirit-js/spirit/README.md

   return "recovered!" // can recover from route errors here })

-const site = define([site_defaults(), routes.route(app)])
+const site = spirit([site_defaults(), routes.route(app)])
-http.createServer(spirit(site)).listen(3000)
+http.createServer(site).listen(3000)
 ```
+More examples can be found in the [example dir](https://github.com/hnry/spirit/tree/master/examples).

+## Getting Started
+Coming soon...

+The docs are located in the [docs dir](https://github.com/hnry/spirit/tree/master/docs).

-#### Status
+## Development Status

-I'm actively working on this, it is considered working but "alpha".
-I try to keep master in a working state, but I also pull in new changes regularly so it might sometimes break (bug).
+I'm actively working on this, it is considered working but should be considered beta.
+I try to keep master in a working state, but I also pull in new changes regularly so it might sometimes break.

+When spirit v0.1.0 is released, the existing API will be frozen until the first major release (1.0.0).

 The remaining work:

-1. Docs, docs, docs, oh my gerd there are no docs!
+1. Docs, docs, docs, oh my gerd there are no docs, we need docs!
-2. Just overall use and testing to try out every possible edge case.
+2. Just overall use.
 3. Filling out remaining Express compatibility.

-__I need your help!__ If the project interests you, I would love for someone to write docs or just as simple as using it, writing web apps with it, etc.
+__I need your help!__ If the project interests you, I would love help.
+Especially for doc contributions or just as simple as using it, writing web apps with it, reporting feedback / bugs, etc.

+## FAQ
+#### How about isomorphic support?
+It supports it as far as how other similar projects like Express support it.
+That is, it provides you the tools and the means to get what you need done.
+But it is not meant to be a full, batteries included framework.
+You can however use spirit to build your own isomorphic framework, like other projects have done with Express, or it should be easy to port those projects to use spirit since spirit understands Express middleware.